External API for Agents

 Welcome to the Amica API Documentation.
 Amica is a powerful 3D VRM (Virtual Reality Model) agent interface and hub that allows users to connect with external web services and agent AI frameworks, enabling seamless remote control and puppetry of the VRM characters.
 With Amica, you can create interactive agents that serve as dynamic 3D character interfaces for AI agents, applications and users.

 The Amica API provides a set of flexible and robust routes for interacting with Amica’s system, including functions like real-time client connections, memory retrieval, system updates, social media integration, and more.
-These capabilities enable you to build custom logic, including reasoning, tool use (such as EACC Marketplace functions) and memory management, on external servers.
+These capabilities enable you to build custom logic, including reasoning, tool use (such as functions) and memory management, on external servers.

 Whether you're using Amica to handle real-time interactions or to trigger complex actions based on user input, this documentation will guide you through the supported API routes, input types, and examples.
 Use Amica’s APIs to bring your 3D agents to life with rich functionality and integration.